Uffizi Museum complex

 In order to obtain an updated documentation consisting of 2D and 3D drawings with very high metric reliability, it was necessary to plan in advance the procedural strategies for survey operations.
 The 3D Terrestrial Laser Scanner methodology was the main activity for the survey of the environments, supported by a topographic survey.
 TLS scans have always been performed with High and UltraHigh resolution to facilitate the redrawing of architectural and decorative elements, and to ensure a very high level of metric precision for horizontal and vertical structures.
 In some cases, the complexity of the morphology of the environments made it necessary to integrate data through the execution of photo-modeling operations, acquired with photogrammetric cameras or 3D EYE.
 From these activities, 3D models were directly obtained from the processing of intense and detailed photographic campaigns with dedicated software.

 In this specific context, the monitoring through TLS survey of Uffizi environments had the purpose of obtaining reconnaissance surveys and morphological analysis with very high metric reliability, necessary to technicians for various intervention projects: diagnostic analysis, verification of the solidity of structures, projects for the safety of environments, interventions of restoration and structural consolidation, inspection and insertion of supporting structures.
-The analysis and surveys led to the elaboration of planimetries, vertical and horizontal sections, progressive sections, technical drawings for the comparison between data obtained in different survey phases, 3D models processed directly from the point cloud with three-dimensional overlap for morphological analysis of the static behaviour of floors and vaulted structures.

 Bibliography